Perfectly easy afternoon tea cakes that will impress your guests.

 Cream together the butter and sugar, add the yolks and flavoring, and then the flour.
 Make it into balls one inch in diameter, by rolling small portions of the mixture between the hands.

-Roll the balls in powdered sugar and place them on a floured tin.
-They will flatten in baking and leave the shape of hemispheres.
+Roll the balls in powdered sugar and place them on a hemisphere tin.
 Bake them in a moderate oven for ten to fifteen minutes.

 Remove and cool.
 Cover the flat sides of the cakes with icing of different colors and ornament with decorating icing.